wavefrontHQ/docs/pages/doc/integrations_tas_howto.md

 ### How can I customize metrics ingestion?

 If you don't want to monitor some of your TAS platform metrics, you can choose not to send them.
-If those metrics are monitored with any out-of-the-box or custom dashboards or alert, they show up as No Data.
+If those metrics are monitored with any out-of-the-box or custom dashboards, they show up as No Data.

 For example, if you don’t want to ingest certificate expiration metrics, then you can remove the VM instance that is assigned to the Cert Expiration Exporter by default.
 All the metrics that this exporter scrapes will not get ingested.
 1. In Ops Manager, click **Resource Config**.